 If you’ve done much painting in the past, you may be wondering if you should be using a primer on your pot before you paint.
 The short answer is: it’s up to you.
 There are a couple of different factors to consider when deciding whether you should prime your pots.

 First, there are actually products on the market specifically designed for sealing clay pots.
-Using a sealant will not only weatherproof your pot, but it can help your paint job last longer.
+Using a sealant will not only weatherproof your pot, but can help your paint job last longer.

-The downside to using sealants is that it will affect the breathability of your pot.
+The downside to using sealants is that they will affect the breathability of your pot.
 One of the benefits of using terracotta pots is their ability to absorb excess water.
 If you seal your pot, it’s going to lose its ability to get rid of excess moisture, so you’ll need to be more careful about watering your plants.

 However, if you choose to use a water-based paint primer instead of a clay pot sealant, your pot will be able to breathe a bit better.
 You may lose some breathability, but not as much as if you had completely sealed the pot.